shadowga/website/_docs/3/d-resources.md

 ## File transfer server
 Our server for file uploads and downloads (HTTPD) can be used for quick access to certain in-game files.
 You can directly access the online file transfer server by manually entering an address and port (`b.shadow.ga:27579`) or through [this link](http://b.shadow.ga:27579).

-That address alone will produce an error because you aren't requesting anything yet.
+> **Note:** That address alone will produce an error because you aren't requesting anything yet.
+You'll need to get somewhere by navigating through the server.

 ### Navigation
 Navigating through the server is fairly easy as each feature can be located using a trailing slash.